-The Mission of the Clinical Support Center (CSC) Office of Continuing Education (OCE) is to develop, facilitate, and support continuing professional education programs meeting the needs of health care providers at Indian Health Service facilities, "contracting" or "compacting" tribal facilities, or Title V urban programs (collectively referred to in this Mission Statement as "IHS/tribal/urban programs, or I/T/Us").
-To accomplish this, the OCE will partner with internal IHS organizational units and external stakeholders to leverage resources.
+The Mission of the Clinical Support Center (CSC) is to develop, facilitate, and support continuing professional education programs meeting the needs of the healthcare teams at Indian Health Service facilities, "contracting" or "compacting" tribal facilities, or Title V urban programs (collectively referred to in this Mission Statement as "IHS/tribal/urban programs, or I/T/Us").
+To accomplish this, CSC will partner with internal IHS organizational units and external stakeholders to leverage resources.
 Additionally, CSC will consider requests from other Federal government agencies to plan and implement educational programs when resources allow.

 Consistent with this Mission, activities are designed to: